AOMediaCodec/av1-spec/annex.a.levels.md

   * SpeedAdj is defined as TotalDecodedLumaSampleRate ÷ MaxDisplayRate

+  * If seq_tier is equal to 0, MinCompBasis is set equal to MainCR, otherwise MinCompBasis is set equal to HighCR

   * If still_picture is equal to 0, MinPicCompressRatio is set equal to Max( 0.8, MinCompBasis * SpeedAdj ),
     otherwise MinPicCompressRatio is set equal to 0.8